eliseevmv/Checkout-DotNet-Challenge/readme.txt

     If I had more time I could implemented configuration management in a better way which would support local, test, staging and production configuration.
 I would also change the build pipeline so it publishes an API artifact and an integration test artifact.
-    At the moment it publishes one artifact which includes both API and integration test which is not the best approach.
+    At the moment it publishes one artifact which includes both API and tests which is not the best approach.
     Please also note that current implementation of CI/CD represents build and deployment to a test environment.

     7.7.